-ChallengesThis details the key challenges to achievement that we have identified among our disadvantaged pupils.
+This details the key challenges to achievement that we have identified among our disadvantaged pupils.

-Challenge number Detail of Challenge 1 Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been between 5 - 7% lower than for non-disadvantaged pupils.
-20- 23% of disadvantaged pupils have been 'persistently absent' compared to 9 - 11% of their peers during that period.
+Challenge number Detail of challenge 1 Attendance - Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 5 - 7% lower than for non-disadvantaged pupils.
+22 - 25% of disadvantaged pupils have been 'persistently absent' compared to 10 - 11% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.

-2 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+2 Oral Language - Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-3 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-On entry to Reception class last year, 91% of our disadvantaged pupils arrived below age-related expectations compared to 80% of other pupils.
-4 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to social skills and a lack of enrichment opportunities during school closure.
+3 Maths - Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+On entry to Reception class, 87% of our disadvantaged pupils arrived below age-related expectations compared to 75% of other pupils.
+4 Social and emotional issues - Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to social skills and a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals for support have markedly increased during the pandemic.
+Teacher referrals for support markedly increased during and following the pandemic.
 41 pupils (27 of whom are disadvantaged) currently require additional support with social and emotional needs.
-5 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
+5 Phonics - Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.